maotar/Binance-Advanced-Trading-Options/README.md

   insertmodulename' for each module)
 * Autohotkey, https://autohotkey.com/download/

-Download the file structure to a local folder, open trader.py from Resources\Python folder and put in your Binance API keys.
+Download the file structure to a local folder.

-(Optional) To receive Telegram notification when a stop is triggered enter your Telegram API key and conversation ID in trader.py
+(Optional) To receive Telegram notification when a stop is triggered enter your Telegram API key and conversation ID in Resources\Python\trader.py

 Start the application by running start.ahk

 ## GUI Usage ##

+### API Connection

+When the application is started the first window will ask for the keys necessary to connect to the Binance API, this way we make sure that the keys are only stored in the computer's memory and not in any plain text file on the computer.
+Will this stop the NSA from retrieving them if they really want to?
+No, but it will make it a whole lot harder for 99.99% of other hackers.
+In general make sure to never enable withdrawals for an API key pair, restrict them to the public IP of the computer(s) you will be using them from and periodically delete and generate a new ones.

+### Main GUI

 1. Trailing Stop

    Trader will track and compare the current bid price against the highest bid price since execution, if the difference is